 Frequently asked questions

-When does the application for September 2021 open?
+When does the application open for September 2023?

-For students starting in September 2021, we are requiring official copies of transcripts, test scores and other supporting documentation.
+For students starting in September 2023 and beyond, we are requiring official copies of transcripts, test scores and other supporting documentation.
 Official documents are those that come directly from your school, testing agency or issuing institution.
 Learn more about submitting official documents.

 We recognize the COVID-19 pandemic has resulted in disruptions.
 If you have any questions or concerns, please contact a member of the admissions team for the most up-to-date information.